-The most effective measure for reducing surface temperatures is to limit the percentage of impervious surfaces.
+The most effective measure for reducing surface temperatures and keeping the city cool is to limit the percentage of impervious surfaces.
 Besides reducing heat, green unpaved surfaces also offer advantages for the water mission while also presenting increased potential in terms of biodiversity and quality of life.

-Providing shade for impervious surfaces by planting trees in car parks and along roads also helps to reduce surface temperatures and the perceived temperature.
+Providing shade for impervious surfaces by planting trees on squares, in car parks, along roads and in private areas also helps to reduce surface temperatures and the perceived temperature in the city.

 Trees and vegetation have a cooling effect on the climate of the town or city: the shade they provide means that less sunlight hits the ground and the moisture evaporating from their leaves absorbs heat.
-In the shade of a tree, only 10-30% (depending on the species of tree) of the sunlight reaches the ground in the summer.
-Various studies conducted in the United States have also measured that walls standing in the shade of trees heat up by an average of 20°C less.
-[EPA, 2008]
+In general, 10 percentage points more green in the city or a neighborhood (40% green instead of 30% green) leads to a reduction of the air temperature by roughly 0.5°C. [Kluck et al., 2020]

 Evapotranspiration – evaporation of water caused by vegetation and the ground below and around it – also helps to reduce heat stress.
 This effect can result in air temperatures that are 2-5°C lower in the immediate vicinity.